What is a Life Cycle Assessment? LCA

 LCA for ESG Reporting

-Environmental, Social and Governance (ESG) is a reporting methodology corporations use to disclose their environmental footprint, governance structures, and societal impacts.
+Environmental, Social, and Governance (ESG) reporting is a methodology corporations use to disclose their environmental footprint, governance structures, and societal impacts.

 ESG Pillars Presentation — (Image by Author)